Hacker0x01/h1ql/README.md

 The last process is to transform the AST to SQL.
 As we use Arel as intermediate storage, this process is just a simple call to `to_sql`.

-# Bonus feature - Using H1QL in Rails to maker everything safe!
+# Bonus feature - Using H1QL Engine in Rails
 Any query executed within an H1QL block will be automatically secured.
-Engineers don't have to worry about IDORs as all calls to the database are automatically secured.
+Engineers have less worries about introducing IDORs as all calls to the database are automatically secured.
 ```lang=ruby
 class SecretController < ApplicationController
   around_action :h1ql